-As runners, we all want to run more and stay healthy.
-I used to have the firm belief of more=better.
+As runners, we all want to run more miles and stay healthy.
+I used to have the firm belief of more miles=better.
 Over the last year and a half, my personal life has gotten much busier.
 I don’t have the time to dedicate for more and more and more.
 And that’s okay!
 Plus, more is not always better.
 I’m doing less than many earlier years and I’ve PRed in both the half and full marathon.

 Please remember, I’m not the “be all end all” of advice, and it’s important to remember what works for you might not work for everyone.
 This is just what has worked for me.